phengao/hello-world/README_en-bpt.md

 # BoAT-TemplateProject
-## Building the project development directory based on the BoAT-ProjectTemplate development template
+## Building a BoAT development project based on the BoAT-ProjectTemplate development template

 The `BoAT-ProjectTemplate` repository is a universal development template for developing applications based on the `BoAT Infra Arch` infrastructure.